-The Office of the Municipal Clerk (OMC) or as it is more commonly referred - “the Clerk’s Office” - is the City of Atlanta’s information source regarding all of its legislative actions and many other areas of citizen interest and concern.
-The Municipal Clerk serves as administrator of the City Council’s legislative actions and is the designated custodian of the governing authority’s legislative record.
-As custodian of the City’s legislative record, the Municipal Clerk publishes and maintains the City of Atlanta Charter and Code of Ordinances.
-The Charter and Code volumes contain all laws of the City.
-The Municipal Clerk is also the custodian of the Official Seal of the City and must attest the Mayor’s signature and affix that seal to all City contracts.
-Additionally, the Mayor’s Executive and Administrative Orders are housed in the Clerk’s Office.
-A record of all City Boards, Commissions, Authorities, is maintained by OMC as well.
+The Office of the Municipal Clerk (OMC) or as it is more commonly referred - “the Clerk’s Office” - is the City of Atlanta’s central repository for information regarding all legislative actions of the governing authority.
+The Municipal Clerk serves as designated custodian and administrator of the City Council’s legislative actions.
+As custodian of the City’s legislative record, the Municipal Clerk codifies and maintains the City of Atlanta Charter and Code of Ordinances.
+The Charter and Code contain all laws of the City of Atlanta.
+The Municipal Clerk is statutorily the custodian of the Official Seal of the City and attest the Mayor’s signature and affix the seal to City contracts and intergovernmental agreements.
+Additionally, the Mayor’s Executive and Administrative Orders are recorded in the Clerk’s Office.
+All City Boards, Authorities, Commissions, etc, (BACE) are maintained by OMC as well.

-The Municipal Clerk also serves as the City’s Election Superintendent and administers election related matters including general questions, candidate qualifying proceedings, State mandated financial and campaign disclosure filings by candidates and office holders, citizens’ elected official recall and referendum efforts.
-Atlanta’s election results can also be obtained from the Clerk’s Office.
+The Municipal Clerk also serves as the City’s Election Superintendent and administers election related matters such as ballot referendums, candidate qualifying, challenge hearing proceedings and recalls.
+Atlanta’s certified election results are filed in the Clerk’s Office.
+The Municipal Clerk serves as compliance officer regarding State Ethics mandated financial and campaign disclosure filings by candidates and elected office holders.
+Additionally, building permit affidavits are filed in the Clerk’s Office.